Flexible working: the law and best practice

 Many employers believe that promoting flexible working makes good business sense and brings the following improvements:

-• Ability to attract a higher level of skills because the business is able to attract and retain a skilled and more diverse workforce.
-Also, recruitment costs are reduced.
+Ability to attract and retain a more diverse and higher-skilled workforce.
+Also, recruitment costs are reduced if your retention levels are higher.

 Flexible working: benefits for employees